Matter -

 2. Light

-This unit introduces students to the properties of sound and light.
-They will learn how sound is made and transferred and will also learn how to draw ray diagrams to illustrate how light behaves in different circumstances.
+This unit introduces students to the properties of sound and light waves.
+Students learn about reflection of light on smooth and rough surfaces and the refraction of light through different media.
+They will learn how sound is made and transferred and will also learn how to draw ray diagrams to illustrate how light travels.

 Light energy is the only form of energy that we can actually see directly.
 It is formed through chemical, radiation, and mechanical means.
 Light energy can also be converted into other forms of energy.